grahamjenson/ger/README.md

 It is also useful to define *similarity*:

-1. Two people are said to be **similar** if the have a non-zero Jaccard distance
+1. Two people are said to be **similar** if the have a non-zero Jaccard similarity

 ### Recommendations